Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-The humor in the game includes some genuinely funny and memorable moments, with occasional clever or unexpected scares that add a playful twist.
-Overall, it offers lighthearted and entertaining interactions that can catch players off guard in amusing ways.
+The humor in the game includes some genuinely funny and memorable moments, with occasional surprising and effective jump scares that add to the comedic experience.
+Overall, it delivers occasional laughs through clever and unexpected interactions.

 • “There are some genuinely funny or memorable moments here and there.”

-• “Still, she's the only doll to actually make me jump (my clever ass thought it'd be a funny idea to hide directly behind her on the chair, she paused and stopped singing as if insulted and then jumpscared me, lol), so I can appreciate that.”
+• “Still, she's the only doll to actually make me jump.
+My clever idea to hide directly behind her on the chair made her pause and stop singing as if insulted, then she jumpscared me, lol.”

 • music